google/applied-machine-learning-intensive/amli/v2/content/xx_career_development/10_presenting_with_confidence.md

 ---

-Content: go from good to great! {.big}
+# Content: go from good to great!

 * Know your audience
 * Tell a story